tsvi/pycon/slides.md

 -->

-# Adding a Jinja filter
+# Using the mechanism: adding a Jinja filter

 ```python
 __filters__ = ["respond_to"]